abner-dos-reis/flowmodoro/README.md

 # Flowmodoro

+**Built with**: AI for syntax | Human for logic | Learning clean, scalable code
+All repos public to show my evolution as a developer 📈

+---

 ![Flowmodoro main view](screenshots/Screenshot1.png)

 **Flowmodoro** is a simple React + Bootstrap single-page app to track open-ended "flow" sessions with integrated breaks and a calendar view.